 Accumulated Dividend Income

 - Bought 50 shares of Realty Income Group (O)

 - Closed my position in Cardinal Health (CAH) after thinking and talking with friends about it since October.

 Projected Dividend Income

-I don’t track the dividend growth of my nordic stocks, because they aren’t as strict when it comes to cutting the dividend.
+I don’t track the dividend growth of my Nordic stocks, because they aren’t as strict when it comes to cutting the dividend.
 Is it bad?
 Good?
 Well, it’s two-sided: You want your dividend income no matter what, right?
 Maybe especially when the market crashes.
-Your favourite stocks will become much cheaper, and getting a stream of cash each month will help you on your quest to achieve more shares.
+Your favourite stocks will become much cheaper.
+Getting a stream of cash each month will help you on your quest to achieve more shares.

 However, a company’s balance becomes weaker when they pay their dividend.
 When the payout ratio is about 40% and the company has a credit rating of BBB+, one shouldn’t worry.
-But nordic stocks can often have payout ratios around 80-100%.
-Forcing them to pay dividend while having negative EPS growth means that they might have to increase their debt in order to pay you (Statoil did this in 2016 when the oil price crashed).
+But Nordic stocks can often have payout ratios around 80%-100%.
+Forcing them to pay a dividend while having negative EPS growth means that they might have to increase their debt in order to pay you (Statoil did this in 2016 when the oil price crashed).
 That’s not good either, right?